 Women typically have no shortage of available and willing partners — if simply having a partner was all that was needed — but again there can be something lacking in the experience, often profoundly so.
 Women often find themselves producing more pleasurable sensation in their partner’s body than what they’re experiencing in their own.

-So they have easy access to as much empathetic pleasure as they could ever want — and can easily end up defaulting to that, with mostly vicarious enjoyment in sex — but what they hunger for, the missing nutrient, is direct, somatic, bodily pleasure.
+So they have easy access to as much empathetic pleasure as they could ever want, and can easily end up defaulting to that, with mostly vicarious enjoyment in sex, while getting short-changed on the vital nutrient of direct, somatic, bodily pleasure.

 A new understanding of sex